yufengwa/cuQRTM/README.md

 ## The architecture of cuQ-RTM package

--Data: Original Model data are put in input folder;
+- Data: Original Model data are put in input folder;
--Codes: CUQRTM.cu and QRTM.cpp are cuda and c++ code, respectively, Myfunctions.h is header file;
+- Codes: CUQRTM.cu and QRTM.cpp are cuda and c++ code, respectively, Myfunctions.h is header file;
 Makefile and bash file run.sh are provided for compilling our code,
--Results: The final results will be saved in output folder.
+- Results: The final results will be saved in output folder.

 ## How to run this package

--Step 1: Run the matlab file ascii2bin.m in ./input to convert the ASCII data into binary data;
+- Step 1: Run the matlab file ascii2bin.m in ./input to convert the ASCII data into binary data;
--Step 2: Confirm the folder of the environment in Makefile, replace the folder path with your own path, MPI and CUDA should be available on your computer; If all are finished, then you can run the Makefile by the command line: make
+- Step 2: Confirm the folder of the environment in Makefile, replace the folder path with your own path, MPI and CUDA should be available on your computer; If all are finished, then you can run the Makefile by the command line: make
--Step 3: Run the bash file run.sh by command line: sh run.sh -Step 4: The generated file will be placed in the folder ./ouput.
+- Step 3: Run the bash file run.sh by command line: sh run.sh
+- Step 4: The generated file will be placed in the folder ./ouput.

 ## Contact me